Group Long Term Care Insurance

 - The organization must have a set of by-laws

 Group Long Term Care Insurance Companies

-Currently there are two insurance companies offering group long term care insurance.
-The best insurance company for your group will depend on several factors.
-This will be identified during a consultation with one of our group specialists.
-We then give you a detailed comparison illustrating which insurance company’s product best serves the needs of your group.
+The best LTC insurance company for your group depends on several factors.
+A consultation with one of our group specialists is the first step.
+We then give you a comparison to illustrate which insurance company is best for your group.

 Transamerica Life Insurance Company